Asha-ai/heroku_Flask_sal_deployment/README.md

 This project has four major parts :

-    model.py - This contains code for our ML model to predict employee salaries absed on trainign data in 'hiring.csv' file. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it. request.py - This uses requests module to call APIs already defined in app.py and dispalys the returned value. templates -  HTML template to allow user to enter employee detail and displays the predicted employee salary.
+    model.py - This contains code for our ML model to predict employee salaries observed on training data in 'hiring.csv' file. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it. request.py - This uses requests module to call APIs already defined in app.py and dispaly the returned value. templates -  HTML template to allow user to enter employee detail and displays the predicted employee salary.

 Running the project